OtbDotNet/Katas/README.md

 ## Any other business

-By this point hopefully we'll all know each as well as can be expected after about 3 and half hours together, but if we have any questions left we'll ask them here.
+By this point hopefully we'll all know each as well as can be expected after a half day together, but if we have any questions left we'll ask them here.
 At the same time if you have any questions you haven't had chance to raise, this is your opportunity as well.